emiliano-gandini-outeda/emiliano-gandini-outeda/README.md

 I specialize in **developing modern web applications**, with a strong focus on backend architecture, data analysis, and efficient data processing.
 One of my current projects is [InsightGrid](https://www.ego-services.com/insightgrid), a tool designed for automated report generation and data interaction.

-I'm actively looking to integrate myself into the **open source ecosystem**, and I'm open to collaborating on meaningful open source projects.
+I'm actively looking to integrate myself into the **open source ecosystem**, and I'm open to collaborating on open source projects.

 ---